 The General Assembly consists of a 59-member Senate and a 118-member House of Representatives.
 Each of Illinois' 59 legislative (Senatorial) districts is divided into two representative districts.
 One senator is elected from each legislative district, and one representative from each representative district.
 These districts are redrawn after each decennial Census to have approximately equal populations.
-They were last redrawn in 2001.
+They were last redrawn in 2011.
 All House seats are up for election every 2 years.
-All Senate and House seats will be up for election in 2012.
-Senate seats are divided by law into three groups; each group is assigned by lot to a sequence of terms consisting of two 4-year, terms and one 2-year term over the 10 years until the next redistricting.
-Those three groups were as follows for the five elections held in 2002 through 2010 (during which legislators were elected for terms through 2012):
+All Senate and House seats will be up for election in 2022.
+Senate seats are divided by law into three groups; each group is assigned by lot to a sequence of terms consisting of two 4-year terms and one 2-year term over the 10 years until the next redistricting.
+Those three groups are as follows for the five elections held in 2012 through 2020 (during which legislators will be elected for terms through 2022):